-Excerpt from Nebraska Cattleman – March 2014 Edition
+Excerpt from Nebraska Cattlemen – March 2014 Edition

 Fabric-covered buildings have been on the rise for years, and for good reason.
 Beef producers in all segments of the industry have seen the benefits of fabric-covered structures, including dependability and cost-effectiveness.